-VCAT can review certain decisions made by the Chief Administrator or an authorised officer under the Agricultural and Veterinary Chemicals (Control of Use) Act 1992.
+VCAT can review certain decisions made by the Secretary of the Department of Jobs, Skills, Industry and Regions or an authorised officer under the Agricultural and Veterinary Chemicals (Control of Use) Act 1992.

 Cases we can hear

-You may be able to apply to VCAT for a review of the decision if your interests are affected by a decision of the chief administrator or an authorised officer to:
+You may be able to apply to VCAT for a review of the decision if your interests are affected by a decision of the Secretary or an authorised officer to:

 - refuse to grant a licence, permit or certificate

-- cancel a licence, permit or certificate other than at the request of the holder
+- cancel a licence, permit or certificate other than at the holder's request

 - attach a condition to a licence, permit or certificate